 So, when I ordered dog food from Petco.com and paid for it with that Petco gift card, I got for 26 percent off — effectively getting the dog food for 26 percent less than Amazon’s price.

 Another example: prescription medications.
 By paying for $10 copays with CVS gift cards I get for 15 percent off, I effectively pay $8.50 instead.

 From there, you can start buying (or selling).
 Here are a few buying tips I’ve learned along the way:

-- Sign up for emails: You’ll be notified of sales and other special discounts that aren’t necessarily broadcast across a marketplace’s home page.
+- Sign up for emails: A marketplace will notify you of sales and other special discounts.

 - Know the guarantee: Look up the guarantee policy of any marketplace you shop — and spend discounted gift cards within the guarantee time window.
 This is how I got all my money back on one or two discounted gift cards I bought that turned out to be duds.

 - Use a rewards credit card: To maximize your savings from discounted gift cards, buy them with a rewards credit card.
 I always use a cash-back credit card.
-If you’re considering a new or better credit card, use our “Finding the Perfect Plastic” tool to search based on the type of rewards you want.
+If you’re considering a new or better credit card, use Money Talks News' free credit card search tool to find cards based on the type of rewards you want.